Multicast IP Interface#

 Please refer to the Bus class documentation below for configuration options and useful resources for specifying multicast IP addresses.

-It should work on most Unix systems (including Linux with kernel 2.6.22+) but currently not on Windows.
+It should work on most Unix systems (including Linux with kernel 2.6.22+ and macOS) but currently not on Windows.

 This example should print a single line indicating that a CAN message was successfully sent